 This blog was written by our dear friend, Emily Shaules, who is the Founder and CEO of www.ShiftBars.com which is set to launch very soon!
-We cannot stress enough how important it is to reconnect with the earth, physically and also through our diet and supplements!
+We cannot stress enough how important it is to reconnect with Mother Earth, physically and also through our diet and supplements!
 Plant-based medicine is so powerful, especially when it is not sprayed with poisons, toxic chemicals, pesticides, and herbicides!
-At Be Trū Organics, we use only certified organic hemp and none of our products contain harmful chemicals.
+At Be Trū Wellness™, we use only certified organic hemp and none of our products contain harmful chemicals.
 We are passionate about keeping our products as close to nature as possible, giving you a HEALTHY alternative to pain meds without all the side effects!
 We also encourage anyone who deals with chronic pain to get outside as often as possible!
 Connect with the earth, it’s more healing than you could ever imagine…

 “The earth has music for those who listen.”
 George Santayana

 Firstly, a belated Happy Birthday to my mother.
 Yes, I sent my card and called her, but I wanted to make sure she got a shout out here, too.
 I have never felt the calling to be a mother in this lifetime…because I know how damn hard it is!
 You seriously amaze me.

 I went hiking this weekend and was reminded of yet another mother: Mother Nature.
 A lot of emotional stuff was coming up for me and I felt a deep need to be outside.
 Not outside as in “my backyard” – outside as in “I can’t see anything made by man as far as my eyes can see.”